 1. Personalized Learning Paths for Every Student

 Personal Note: I once helped implement an AI-driven math platform in a low-income high school.
 Within two months, the class average improved by 22%.
 Why?
-Because the students finally received instruction that matched their pace and learning style.
+The students finally received instruction that matched their pace and learning style.

 2. Instant Feedback That Speeds Up Progress